Shibdas Bhaduri

-Shibdas Bhaduri (1887–1932) was an Indian professional footballer who captained Mohun Bagan in the historic 1911 IFA Shield final, where they defeated the East Yorkshire Regiment with a score of 2–1 to become the first Indian team to win the competition.
+Shibdas Bhaduri (6 November 1887 – 26 February 1932) was an Indian footballer played as a striker.
+He captained Mohun Bagan in the historic IFA Shield final on 29 July 1911, where they defeated the East Yorkshire Regiment in final, with a score of 2–1 to become the first Indian team to win the competition.

 Playing career

 Bhaduri took his first formal football training from legendary coach Sir Dukhiram Majumder, who was father figure of Kolkata football and first Indian football coach.
 Considered as Indian football's first icon, Bhaduri began his club football career with Mohun Bagan in 1905.
 In the same year, he helped the team reaching Gladstone Cup final, held in Chinsurah.
 They won title defeating Dalhousie AC in the final, in which he scored four goals.
 Seeing his evasion technique in field, British sahibs of that time used to say him "Slippery Shibdas".
 In 1906, they won the Minto Fort tournament by defeating Calcutta FC.

 Ahead of the IFA Shield of 1911, he was given the opportunity of assembling a squad to fight against British army teams.
 Except Reverend Sudhir Chatterjee, Shibdas and other players appeared in the tournament barefooted.
 He captained Mohun Bagan in the tournament, in which they defeated multiple British teams.

 Along with elder brother Bijoydas Bhaduri, he played as a forward in the tournament and began their journey defeating St. Xavier's College 3–0.
 They later went on to beat Calcutta Rangers Club 2–1, Rifle Brigade 1–0 in pre-quarter and quarter final respectively.
 The semi-final rematch against Middlesex Regiment (after the first match initially ended in a 1–1) also went in favour of them as Mohun Bagan defeated the side 3–0 to reach the Shield final.
 In the final on 29 July, in front of thousands of spectators, Bhaduri scored the equalizer to level the match 1–1 before Abhilash Ghosh scoring the winner from his pass in their historic 2–1 win.
 That is why, July 29 is celebrated as the "Mohun Bagan Day".

 After winning the Shield, Bhaduri continued playing for the club and appeared until 1917.
-He represented Mohun Bagan consecutively in Calcutta Football League second division with players like Gostha Pal, Abhilash Ghosh and others, and appeared in the first division for the first time in 1915 when they became one of few non-military team be promoted to CFL 1st Division.
+He represented Mohun Bagan consecutively in Calcutta Football League second division with players like Gostha Pal, Abhilash Ghosh and others, and appeared in the first division for the first time in 1915 when they became one of few non-military teams, promoted to CFL premier division.
 He also played in Asanullah Cup in Decca in 1916 with latter stars like Umapati Kumar and Bhuti Sukul, in which Mohun Bagan went down to Nagendra Prasad Sarbadhikari's Sovabazar Club in final.